Catching Sweetheart: Australia's Most Notorious Boat Flipping Crocodile

 The Saga of Sweetheart by Col Stringer

-The Saga of Sweetheart by Col Stringer remains one of the most important written records relating to the giant crocodile and the events surrounding his capture.
+The Saga of Sweetheart book by Col Stringer remains one of the most important written records relating to the giant crocodile and the events surrounding his capture.

 The book documents the history of Sweetheart, the boat attacks, the capture operation and the broader story that transformed a wild crocodile into a Northern Territory legend.